koompi/hosting-helper-tools/nginx-api/README.md

 ## How to run

-- First, make file `settings.toml` from file `settings.toml.bk` at root directory of this project
+- First, make file `settings.toml` from file `settings.toml.bk` at root directory of this project (login accounts need to be added to this file before running)

 - Second, get binary from Compiling this project to the same place as `settings.toml`